AI use in award entries – research by The Independent Awards Standards Council

 During October and November of 2024 members of the Independent Awards Standards Council used LinkedIn, personal connections and an email campaign to seek the views of awards judges and awards organisers into the increasingly important subject of award submissions being drafted using generative AI.
 Is it an acceptable evolution or is it bad practice that should be deterred?

-- The current and projected prevalence of AI-generated award entries.
+- Establish the current and projected prevalence of AI-generated award entries.

-- Whether judges and organisers are in favour or against it in general.
+- Determine whether judges and organisers are generally in favour of it or against it.

-- Provide quantitative and qualitative insight to help organisers clarify a position to those entering and judging their awards so that there is alignment.
-This is absolutely vital to ensure each and every awards programme is a level playing field.
+- Provide quantitative and qualitative insight to help organisers clarify a position to those entering and judging their awards so there is alignment.
+This is absolutely vital to ensure every awards programme operates on a level playing field.

 Who took part?